kawaa/Beetest/README.md

 	$ ./run-test.sh artist-count local-config

-Test isolations
+Test isolation
 -----

-Beetests will create own database (if it already does not exists) called "beetest" and create all tables there.
+Beetest will create own database (if it already does not exists) called "beetest" and create all tables there.
 This have two advantages:
 * we can use the same name of tables as in the production system
 * if we drop (accidentally or not) a table during unit testing, a testing table will be dropped and production tables will be untouched.